Zalth/tetris/README.md

 # Tetris
-This game was created as a web game app for a coding bootcamp.
 My wife and I were young children in the 1980's and have fond memories of Tetris.
+When I needed to create a project for my class, my wife suggested that I make Tetris.

+**Video Overview of the Project:** ![CS50x Final Project - Tetris] (https://www.youtube.com/watch?v=fLQtxcprqZQ)

+**Project Deployed Using ![GitHub Pages] (https://jacoleman1978.github.io/tetris/)**

 **Devices that can be used**